 One of the tools in its superhero corruption combating arsenal is administrative sanctions, a formal administrative process, against firms and individuals that have engaged in certain Sanctionable Practices in World Bank-financed projects.
 Sanctionable Practices include forms of fraud and corruption that have been agreed upon among other MDBs which should be sanctionable, including corrupt, fraudulent, collusive, and coercive practices.
 The result of such a sanction includes various levels of debarment and cross-debarment (among other MDBs), a recent addition to heighten the austerity of the sanctions, which makes companies and individuals ineligible to receive new contracts for World Bank projects.

 Since 2010, 34 sanctions have been levied against individuals and companies from such countries as India, the United States, Russian Federation, Bolivia, the United Kingdom and the Democratic Republic of Congo.
 To date, there have not been any cross-debarred firms.
 Since 1999, 415 individuals and companies have been publicly debarred.
-The list of sanctions are public and can be found here.

 From January 1, 2011, publications of the Sanctions Board and the Evaluation and Suspension Officer determination will also be made public on the World Bank website.

 The World Bank doesn’t take its superhero role lightly and despite its own superpowers, it has realized that it cannot wage this battle alone.
 As such, it has combined forces with an MDB superhero squad that imposes cross-debarment sanctions and mutually agreed upon Sanctionable Practices.